 International Samaritan supports educational programs in Guatemala, El Salvador, Honduras and Haiti, serving more than 1,500 children daily.
 Once destined to spend all their lives scavenging in the dump, these most vulnerable children now have the tools to escape the chains of poverty.

-In Guatemala, we are currently building a secondary school, where students will have a work/internship opportunity that will compliment the education provided by International Samaritan schools.
+In Guatemala, we are currently building a secondary school, where students will have a work/internship opportunity that will complement the education provided by International Samaritan schools.
 This is based on the Jesuit Cristo Rey model of schools.

 Cristo Rey schools utilize a longer school day and year, academic assistance, and counseling to prepare students with a broad range of academic abilities for higher education.
 All students at Cristo Rey schools participate in a work-study program through which they finance the majority of the cost of their education, gain real-world job experience, grow in self-confidence, and realize the relevance of their education.